Dr Lucy Platt

-My research has used different quantitative techniques, such as capture recapture to estimate the size of hidden populations, systematic reviews to synthesise evidence on HIV/HCV co-infection, the effect of migration on STIs/HIV among sex workers and the impact of brief interventions on alcohol; and cross-sectional studies to measure prevalence of HIV/HCV and STIs and associated risk factors among people who inject drugs and sex workers.
+My research has used different quantitative techniques, including: capature recapture to estimate the size of hidden populations; systematic reviews and meta analyses to synthesise evidence on HIV/HCV co-infection, the effect of migration on STIs/HIV among sex workers, the effectiveness of brief interventions on alcohol; cross-sectional studies to measure prevalence of HIV/HCV and STIs and associated risk factors among people who inject drugs and sex workers.
 Although primarily an epidemiologist, much of my research is mixed-methods, incorporating qualitative methods to ‘ground’ structured indicators and understand the complex social processes that drive individuals’ behaviour as well as collaborating closely with mathematic modellers to simulate intervention impact on disease transmission.
 I conducted a mixed method review of social science and epidemiological evidence to assess the magnitude and pathways through which criminalisation affects sex workers' safety and health.
-I have conducted collaborative projects to measure the effectiveness and cost-effectiveness of needle/syringe programmes and opiate substitution therapy on hepatitis C incidence among people who inject drugs.
-I am curently providing technical support on a cluster randomised controlled trial that seeks to measure the effect of a multi-level intervention to reduce intimate partner violence towards sex workers in Karnataka, India.
+I have conducted collaborative projects to measure the effectiveness and cost-effectiveness of needle/syringe programmes and opiate substitution therapy on hepatitis C incidence among people who inject drugs and provided technical support on a cluster randomised controlled trial that seeks to measure the effect of a multi-level intervention to reduce intimate partner violence towards sex workers in Karnataka, India.

 My methodological interests lie in how best to combine qualitative and quantitative methods to measure the causal pathways through which structural factors (i.e. social policies) increase risk behaviours and vulnerability to infectious disease and other health harms among vulnerable and marginalised populations.